-The focus of the culture transformation for 2020 was on the new NMG to enhance digital readiness in the workforce.
-The culture initiatives commenced in quarter four with a clear road map on Nation.Africa - the Group's digital brand - and an overview of the digital transformation journey, followed by a talent mapping and upskilling survey aimed at identifying gaps in digital skills sets and disablers within the different business units in Kenya.
+The focus of the culture transformation for 2020 was on the new NMG and transformation to enhance digital readiness in the workforce.

+four with a clear road map on Nation.
+Africa the Group's digital brand - and an overview of the digital transformation journey, followed by a talent mapping and upskilling survey aimed at identifying gaps in digital skills sets and disablers within the different business units in

-In Tanzania, employee sessions to discuss the Group's and Mwananchi Communication Limited's (MCL) objectives, values, culture and digital journey were held to enable staff to understand their role in the transformation.
+In Tanzania, employee sessions to discuss the Group's and Mwananchi Communication Limited's (MCL) objectives, values, culture and digital transformation journey were held to enable staff to understand their role in the transformation.

-Uganda also rolled out a staff engagement survey to assess the commitment and satisfaction index of the employees in readiness for the Group's digital path.
+Uganda also rolled out a staff engagement survey to assess the commitment and satisfaction index of the employees in readiness for the Group's digital transformation journey.